BIGslu/SEAsnake/environment/README.md

-Install snakemake with all required packages for pipeline. \newline Use the command: mamba env create --name SEAsnake --file Hissss_env.yaml
+Install snakemake with all required packages for pipeline. <br />
+Use the command: mamba env create --name SEAsnake --file Hissss_env.yaml